Discrete trait evolution.

 Adjust the sliders to see how the likelihood surface and prior shape the posterior distribution.
 The ML estimate is the peak of the likelihood curve; the Bayesian posterior is the product of likelihood × prior (renormalized).

 In practice: use ML when you need fast answers or are running many model comparisons (e.g., testing 10 different rate matrices).
 Use Bayesian methods (MCMC) when you need full uncertainty quantification, want to formally incorporate prior information, or are working with models too complex for numerical optimization (like chromePlus, or joint inference of rates and ancestral states).
-There is also a practical numerical reason to prefer MCMC: discrete trait models can have flat likelihood ridges at unrealistically high rate values, where many parameter combinations fit the data nearly equally well — MCMC with priors prevents optimizers from wandering into this region.
+There is also a practical numerical reason to prefer MCMC: discrete trait models can have flat likelihood ridges at unrealistically high rate values, where many parameter combinations fit the data nearly equally well.
+MCMC with a sensible prior keeps optimizers from wandering into that region.